Concordia University Texas has a rich history of providing Christ-centered, high-quality education in Central Texas.

-On the northern outskirts of Austin, Texas a parcel of land was selected to become the new home of Concordia.
+On the northern outskirts of Austin, Texas a parcel of land was selected to become the new home of Conocordia.
 The selection of an appropriate site is instrumental to the success of any institution and it would be the same for Concordia.
-But some were skeptical of the location given its distance from downtown while others consider even the acreage excessive.
+But some were skeptical of the location given its distance from downtown while others considered the acreage excessive.
 Is Concordia overextending itself?
 Is this the right decision?

-On October 26, 2008, Concordia celebrated the opening of the current main campus, which enables Concordia to expand and improve the services offered to students and other constituents.
-As residential life and academic programs improve, the learning community improves- enhancing the student experience.
-With room to grow and improved facilities, Concordia is poised to better prepare students for success and provide more opportunities to develop as Christian leaders.
+On October 26, 2008, Concordia celebrated the opening of the new campus, which enables Concordia to expand and improve the services offered to students and other constituents.
+The University is poised to empower students of all backgrounds to lead lives of critical thought, compassionate action and courageous leadership.

-For more information about Concordia's rich history, please visit our online archives at: libraryguides.concordia.edu/archivesonline
+For more information about Concordia's rich history, please visit our online archives.